socketsupply/docs/apps/dynamo/index.md

 If you want help deciding how to formulate your search, click the up/down arrow inside the input box (right side) and a form will appear.
 This form will help you add more conditions.
-From here you can choose how to compare the value you are searchin for with the values in the database.
+From here you can choose how to compare the value you are searching for with the values in the database.
 This form will also help you discover property names and input the correct value type for your search.

 <img src="https://raw.githubusercontent.com/optoolco/docs/master/apps/dynamo/images/scan-form.png"/>